 Zones set out what you can do in marine parks.
 There are three main types of zones: ‘green’, ‘yellow’ and ‘blue’.

-- Yellow zones support activities like fishing and diving, so long as the seafloor is not harmed.
+• Yellow zones support activities like fishing and diving, so long as specific habitats are not harmed, generally the seafloor.

 Active, collaborative and adaptive